kashodiya/my-open-webui/README.md

     - Jupyter Lab
     - Caddy (reverse proxy and authetication server)

+## Why should I use this?
+- Enjoy full privacy.
+All your chats private.
+Bedrock does not store your chats and does not use it for retraining.
+- Best use of your AWS account to learn and experiment GenAI.
+- Get a powerful workbench on which you can build further capabilities.

 ## SETUP GUIDE
 ### Install Terraform
 - Download from (Use AMD64):